PhoenixPlexCode/PhoenixAdult.bundle/README.md

 ## Known Limitations
 - Teen Fidelity, Porn Fidelity, Kelly Madison, and X-Art will sometimes not pull metadata when many files from that site are being added at once.
 This is a limitation on the number of requests to their website.
 Just go back to that video and hit Refresh Metadata (or Match if it didn't make it that far) and everything should then be added.

--LegalPorno does not have high quality pictures to be used for metadata.
+- LegalPorno does not have high quality pictures to be used for metadata.

 ## Change Log/Updates
-- ** 2018-09-26 3:00PM CST** - Added Porndoe Premium Network, added LegalPorno
+- **2018-09-26 3:00PM CST** - Added Porndoe Premium Network, added LegalPorno
 - 2018-09-25 3:15PM CST - Bug Fix for crashing on metadata load on some sites in the Reality Kings network
 - 2018-09-23 1:45PM CST - Bug fixes, split code into multiple Python files by site for better organization and aid in allowing simpler code maintenance.
     + Files can be matched to sites with or without the spaces in the site name and if .com is left in the site name as well.